The brilliant mind of Jean Schlumberger produced a profusion

 fashionable women, including Jacqueline Kennedy and legendary

 Vogue editor Diana Vreeland.
-Today, they continue to worn by
+Today, they continue to be worn by

 women of unimpeachable taste.